MicrosoftDocs/customer-insights/ci-docs/audience-insights/segment-builder.md

 # Create and manage segments

-> [!IMPORTANT]
-> There are several changes getting rolled out to the segment creation experience in early August 2021:
-> - The segment builder will look slightly different with restyled elements and an improved user flow.
-> - New datetime operators and an improved date picker are enabled in the segment builder.
-> - You'll be able to add or remove conditions and rules from segments.
-> - Nested rules that start with an OR condition will become available.
-You no longer need an AND condition at the outermost layer.
-> - A side pane to select attributes will be constantly available.
-> - An option to select entity relationship paths.

 Define complex filters around the unified customer entity and its related entities.
 Each segment, after processing, creates a set of customer records that you can export and take action on.
 Segments are managed on the **Segments** page.

 The following example illustrates the segmentation capability.
 We've defined a segment for customers who bought at least $500 of goods online *and* have an interest in software development.